LaAntipoda/lumpers-vs-splitters/README.md

 1. Script01 - Creates a list of IDs from a metadata table and extracts its fasta sequences from a database
 2. Script02 - Concatenates different .fasta documents from a folder into a single .fasta
 3. Script03 - Identify duplicated sequences in a .fasta and removes them
-4. Script04 - Searches for genes names in NCBI sequences IDs and split the fasta by gene name
+4. Script04 - Check if MAFFT and IQ3 are installed an wich version

 ### Prepare the alignment
-1. Script05 - Validates Mafft existance and version
+1. Script05 - Call Mafft for alignment
-2. Script06 - Call Mafft for alignment
+2. Script06 - Call IQtree to create a ML tree based on the last alignment